Skip to Content

 Ronto Wrap Ronto Roasters Galaxy's Edge food

 I’m sorry but I don’t care how many fancy drinks or alien snacks there are in Star Wars Land, the best thing you can put in your mouth is the Ronto Wrap from Ronto Roasters.
-It’s a spicy sausage, wrapped by a moist pork loin, topped with coleslaw and peppercorn sauce, and then held together by a pita wrap.
+It’s a spicy sausage, wrapped in a moist pork loin, topped with coleslaw and peppercorn sauce, and then held together by a pita wrap.

 By far the Ronto Wrap is the best food in Star Wars: Galaxy’s Edge, and a must-try!